compmem/smile/docs/examples/iat_mouse/iat_mouse.rst

 After defining our global variables, we should define our stimulus generator.
 In `gen_stim.py` we define a function that generates lists of dictionaries that represent out blocks of trials.
-The following is our `gen_stim.py`, where first we setup our lists of stimulus to be pulled from.
+The following is our `gen_stim.py`, where we first set up our lists of stimuli to be pulled from.

 .. code-block:: python

     :linenos:

     import random as rm